Jonathan Corwin: Salem witch trials

 Corwin's own mother-in-law, Margaret Sheaf Thacher (née Webb; born 1625, Boston, to Henry and Dorabell (née Smith) Webb — died February 23, 1694, Boston), was accused of witchcraft by her servant, Mercy Short.
 Thacher held extensive holdings in Boston, including her home and acreage which was next to Governor William Phips' house.
 Several years after her first husband's death, she married the Reverend Thomas Thacher.
 From 1669 to his death in 1678, Thacher served as the founding minister of the Old South Church.
 Thacher, known as a woman of great piety, was never charged, but Short would spend some time behind bars after confessing to witchcraft herself.

 Later life

 Corwin was not initially appointed to the Superior Court; he was appointed to the Governor's Council from 1692 to 1714, and served as a judge in the Court of Common Please for Essex County from 1692 to 1708.
 In that year he was nominated by Governor Joseph Dudley to be an associate justice of the Superior Court following the resignation of John Leverett; he would hold that post until his death in 1717.
+He is interred in Salem's Broad Street Cemetery.